adamsussman/pydantic-enhanced-serializer/docs/expansions.md

 to consolidate multiple expansions into one database call but any method using asyncio awaitables could be used.

-If you are providing your own implementation, `pydantic_sparsefields` will expect consolidation of load activity to occur when calling `asyncio.gather` on all the Awaitable expansion results you give it.
+If you are providing your own implementation, `pydantic_enhanced_serializer` will expect consolidation of load activity to occur when calling `asyncio.gather` on all the Awaitable expansion results you give it.